errata-ai/SubVale/README.md

 2. `vale_edit_styles`: shows a list of styles relevant to the active view.
 3. `vale_new_rule`: shows a list of extension points and opens the associated template.

-Both can be accessed through the Command Palette or assigned to a keybinding.
+All three can be accessed through the Command Palette or assigned to a key binding.

 ## Configuration

 SubVale exposes a number of [configuration options](https://github.com/jdkato/SubVale/blob/master/SubVale.sublime-settings).
-These include styling the in-text alerts, adding custom HTML/CSS for the popups, and listing accepted syntaxes.
+These include styling the in-text alerts, adding custom HTML/CSS for the pop-ups, and listing accepted syntaxes.

 See the Default settings file (`Preferences → Package Settings → SubVale → Settings - Default`) for more details.